Quad9DNS/ripe-atlas-dns-tools/README.md

 # ripe-atlas-dns-tools

 A Python script to read and display RIPE Atlas measurement results for DNS measurements.
-There are two ingestion styles:
+There are three ingestion/reporting styles:

  - compare two separate Atlas measurement tests against each other, either as one-off tests, or picking a time/date for each.
  - compare a single multi-interval Atlas measurement against itself between two different times.
+ - extract data for a specific moment in time (default: "now") and report latency

 The primary goal is to evaluate the latency changes between the two measurements and allow quick visualizations in ASCII form that highlights large changes.
-Additionally, differences in reported POP code (using NSID results from DNS queries) are also output, allowing for A:B testing examination for BGP changes on an anycast network. (note: format of NSID is currently assumed to be in Quad9 format of hostname.POPcode.suffix1.suffix2.tld)
+Additionally, differences in reported POP code (using NSID results from DNS queries) are also output, allowing for A:B testing examination for BGP changes on an anycast network. (note: format of NSID is currently assumed to be in Quad9 format of <hostname>.<POPcode>.suffix1.suffix2.tld)

 ## Dependencies